FRC2706/Minibots/gen2-build.md

 Connect the Pi to a wired LAN with internet access.

-Boot up the Pi using this microSD card.
+After verifying that all electrical connections are wired correctly, connect the Pi to a monitor and keyboard and boot up the Pi using this microSD card.
+We recommend using a wired power supply for initial bootup instead of the USB power bank.

 On first boot, follow the first-time setup wizards to:
 - set up the location and time zone